mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

 ```

-### B) Categorical Variables - Sample Size Check
+<strong> Step 3: </strong> Categorical Variables - Sample Size Check.

-<strong> Step 3: </strong> Checking for sample size for each of categorical/ binary variables.
 We need to see if the size of each of the categories is large enough to infer statistical significance or insignificance.
 If not, the variable could be insignificant to predict revenue when in reality its sample size is too small.

 ```python